ugjka/10mb.video/README.md

 the encoder will overshoot the bitrate by a huge margin in such case

-to work around you may try "-down 512"
+to work around you may try `-down 512`

 ## usage
 ```